ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    cat local.env
    source local.env
    ```
+   {:pre}

 The application1 team resources are very similar to the shared team's.
-In fact they are a little simpler since - it is not required to put records into the DNS Services.
+In fact they are a little simpler since - it is not required to put records into the {{site.data.keyword.dns_short}}.
 The application uses the address `http://shared.widgets.com` to access the shared microservice.

+### Linux demo application terraform module

-The linux demo application written in nodejs is added as a linux service.
-Some DNS configuration is also required.
+The linux demo including DNS configuration and an example nodejs application is provided as a linux service.
 All this has been captured in a terraform module shared by all the teams during this exploritory stage.

 In the directory ../common/user_data_app is a terraform module.

-`main.tf`:
+**../common/user_data_app/main.tf**:
    ```
    locals {
      shared_app_user_data_centos = <<EOS